 Breath of the Wild’s Link seriously brings the style back in full force, however, pulling iconic elements from various cuts of the franchise.
 Link works his hair here in a way that rivals the modernized A Link To The Past, Twilight Princess style, and it’s all because of those grade A sideburns.
 The most crucial element of design when it comes to Link’s hair are those happenin’ burns.
 This is why at some angles, the Ocarina of Time ‘do didn’t work as well, because those ‘burns weren’t happenin’ as much!
 They were there, obviously, because Link wouldn’t be Link without those happenin’ burns, but if they were omitted altogether, he’d be looking like a member of O-Town.
 Breath of the Wild’s Link exaggerates the length of the Twilight Princess cut, retaining that modernized sheik, but there’s something more raw and WILD about it.
 It’s looking like the elements and grit are working their way into those roots, and that’s cool.
 I’d say he applies no more than a cheap, light wax before hitting the trail.

 Are you going to be picking up the Nintendo Switch and Breath of the Wild when they both launch this Friday?
 Do you agree with our perfect list, or have other aspects of our beautiful Hero of Time to discuss with us?
-Feel free to discus in our disqus and contact on social media for free hairstyle consultation and entertainment news.
+Feel free to discuss in our comments and contact on social media for free hairstyle consultation and entertainment news.
 But expect more of the latter.